Students at the Lille Campus are working on creating a "just-in-time" logistics flow on the educational line.

 Testimonial

-Supervised and supported by Anthony QUENEHEN and Ana-Sofia JESUS GONCALVES, Romane COURAU, Vianney FERREY, Lina OUHAMMOU, and Emma SOUSA, second-year students in the Grande Ecole Program at the Lille Campus, are working together as part of their PJT2A to create a practical assignment on the educational approach for future second-year PGE students.
+Under the guidance and supervision of Anthony QUENEHEN and Ana-Sofia JESUS GONCALVES, Romane COURAU, Vianney FERREY, Lina OUHAMMOU, and Emma SOUSA, second-year students in the Grande Ecole Engineering Programme at the Lille Campus, are working together as part of their PJT2A project to create a practical assignment aligned with the curriculum for future second-year PGE students.

 The aim of thispractical assignment isto teach, in a practical way, concepts that were previously theoretical, relating to the "Just-in-Time" production system, in particular using the Kanban tool.
 "The objective is to design and implement a replenishment system for the U-shaped production line and its suppliers (supply chain) based on the collection and processing of information generated in real time during production," they explain.